 We have historically entered into a number of transactions with related parties.
 In particular, we have entered into a water gathering and handling agreement with ConocoPhillips, which owned approximately 47% of our Class B common stock and a 22% interest in Solaris LLC (representing approximately 22% of our combined economic interest and voting power), as of December 31, 2022.
 In addition, a member of our Board of Directors is affiliated with ConocoPhillips.
 Related party transactions create the possibility of conflicts of interest with regard to our management.
 Such a conflict could cause an individual in our management to seek to advance his or her economic interests above ours.
-Further, the appearance of conflicts of interest created by related party transactions could impair the confidence of our investors.
-Notwithstanding this, it is possible that a conflict of interest could have a material adverse effect on our liquidity, results of operations and financial condition.
+Further, the appearance of conflicts of interest could have a material adverse effect on our liquidity, results of operations and financial condition.
 While the indenture that governs our Senior Sustainability-Linked Notes due 2026 places restrictions on our ability to transact with ConocoPhillips, those restrictions are subject to significant exceptions.